-- Measures which should be adopted to facilitate making cultural resources available as open data include: - Developing an open data policy framework for museums, libraries and archives: A coordinated international framework should be developed and supported by relevant international sector specific organisations, such as ICOM and WIPO.
+- Developing an open data policy framework for museums, libraries and archives: A coordinated international framework should be developed and supported by relevant international sector specific organisations, such as ICOM and WIPO.
 Such framework should operate as follows: - materials falling into the primary "public task" function of the museum (such as catalogues and academic texts) should be subject to the mandatory "open data" provisions. - materials falling into "commercial merchandising" categories should be exempt in order to preserve revenue streams on which the museum relies for its operations. - Resolving intellectual property challenges: Reaffirming that the treatment of orphan and out-of-commerce works and that the act of digitization do not create a separate copyright, in order to help museums identify and include these works in their open data policies.
-Clearer exceptions for museums engaging in certain acts of digitization and communication and the development of "safe-harbour" rights statements could also assist (see Proposal 14)73, as would improving rights information databases and collective licensing systems for granting open licenses (see Proposal 1, 3, 7 and 10). - Creating sector specific inter-operable open licenses: Developing a harmonized set of open data licenses which are specific to the needs of museums and which are free and inter-operable with Creative Commons licenses, covering both copyright and database rights, could provide a useful basis for museums to establish open data policies.
+Clearer exceptions for museums engaging in certain acts of digitization and communication and the development of "safe-harbour" rights statements could also assist (see Proposal 14)96, as would improving rights information databases and collective licensing systems for granting open licenses (see Proposals 1, 3, 7 and 10). - Creating sector specific inter-operable open licenses: Developing a harmonized set of open data licenses which are specific to the needs of museums and which are free and inter-operable with Creative Commons licenses, covering both copyright and database rights, could provide a useful basis for museums to establish open data policies.